dgraph-io/dgraph-docs/content/graphql/queries/and-or-not.md

 } ) { ... }
 ```

-The "and" operator is implicit for a single filter object, if the fields don't overlap.
-For example, above the `and` is required because `title` is in both filters, whereas below, `and` is not required.
+The `and` operator is implicit for a single filter object, if the fields don't overlap.
+For example, above the `and` is required because `title` is in both filters; whereas below, `and` is not required.

 ```graphql
 queryPost(filter: {